B.A. In Human Studies and Elementary Education, St. Mary’s College of Md.

 Mrs. Miller is enjoying her second year teaching 4th grade at CLS.
 Prior to teaching at CLS, she homeschooled her sons through high school.
 During that time, she maintained her teaching certificate, taking a variety of coursework on teaching students with special needs as well as many reading courses.
 She also has experience teaching grades 3-5 in Carroll County Public Schools.
 Mary Ann and her husband live on a small farm in Manchester where they have raised three sons.
 The Miller family attends Life Point Church in Reisterstown.
 Mary Ann enjoys spending time with her family, reading, and has most recently discovered the joy of kayaking.
 She also serves as a volunteer with 4-H.

 This is Mrs. Lintz’s second year at Carroll Lutheran School.
-Prior to CLS, she worked for three years as a Special Education 1:1 for Carroll County Public Schools in the Learning for Independence (LFI) program.
-Prior to working for CCPS, Mrs. Lintz was a Director in the Human Development and Quantitative Methodology (HDQM) department for seven years and the Director of Grant Administration and Sponsored Research for the College of Education for ten years at the University of Maryland College Park.
+Prior to CLS, she worked for Carroll County Public Schools.
+Prior to working for CCPS, Mrs. Lintz worked for seventeen years for the College of Education at the University of Maryland College Park.
 She has also served as a Religious Education teacher and Confirmation catechist for St. Joseph’s Catholic Community.
-Mrs. Lintz lives with her husband, Brian, and younger son in Eldersburg.
-Her older son attends Salisbury University.
-In her spare time, she likes to read and watch the History channel or British mysteries on MPT and WETA.
+Mrs. Lintz lives with her family in Eldersburg.
+In her spare time, she likes to read and watch the History channel, MPT and WETA.

 Nadine Roberts had been a regular substitute teacher for CLS prior to becoming the full-time ELA teacher in 2017.
 While teaching upper elementary grades in private schools in Maryland for six years, she employed hands-on methods that engaged her learners and inspired further inquiry.
 She homeschooled her own children for seventeen years, gaining experience with a broad spectrum of K-12 material.
 In the homeschool community, she provided middle and high school level English instruction for six years, with a special focus on developing writing skills.
 Returning to full-time teaching two years ago, she taught all eighth-grade subjects in a local private school, and then served as a substitute teacher for Carroll Lutheran School last year.
 Since her particular interest is in integrated arts, Mrs. Roberts uses every opportunity to make correlations between subjects, sometimes drawing on her own foreign and domestic travel and numerous hobbies.
 Mrs. Roberts lives in Union Bridge with her husband David.
 They have three grown children.
 She is a member of Church of the Open Door, where she and David work with adults with special needs.